Catalog Description

 Lecture:

-1. The instructor will provide a lecture overview of how Identify elements of creating mechanicals and digital files for reproduction, including folds, trim, bleeds, gripper edge, binding and appropriate printer notation.
+1. The instructor will provide a lecture overview of how Identify elements of creating digital files for reproduction, including folds, trim, bleeds, gripper edge, binding and appropriate printer notation.
 Students are expected to actively participate in the lecture.

 Distance Learning